Inverse Optimization: Theory and Applications: Classical Inverse Optimization

-Whereas~\eqref{eq:xinv_fundamental} was defined using the entire feasible set, i.e., $\btheta^\tpose \bhx \geq \btheta^\tpose \bx$ for all $\bx \in \Xfeas$, with a mixed integer linear forward problem, we only need to consider this optimality condition over the set of extreme points of the forward feasible set.
-Since this set is finite for integer linear optimization problems, the feasible set of Problem~\eqref{eq:IOprior_fullMIP} contains a finite number of constraints.
+Whereas~\eqref{eq:xinv_fundamental} was defined using the entire feasible set, i.e., $\btheta^\tpose \bhx \geq \btheta^\tpose \bx$ for all $\bx \in \Xfeas$, with a mixed integer linear forward problem, we only need to consider this optimality condition over the set of extreme points of the forward feasible set \citep{wang2009cutting}.
+Since this set is finite, the feasible set of Problem~\eqref{eq:IOprior_fullMIP} contains a finite but (generally) exponential number of constraints.

-\citet{wang2009cutting} proposes the first cutting plane algorithm for solving Problem~\eqref{eq:IOprior_fullMIP} by iteratively generating new extreme points and computing $\btheta$ to make $\bhx$ optimal over the previously generated points.
-Algorithm~\ref{algo:CP} summarizes the steps of the algorithm.

-Unfortunately, the feasible set of $\FOPMIP(\btheta)$ may contain an exponential number of extreme points, each of which may also be computationally demanding to compute, so subsequent research seeks to accelerate the basic cutting plane algorithm. \citet{duan2011heuristic} describe a parallel computing approach where different extreme points are simultaneously computed and added to the cutting plane algorithm.
-Recently,~\citet{bodur2021inverse} demonstrate that in many problem classes, one only needs to generate extreme points or possibly even interior points that are ``close" to the solution $\bhx$.
-This observation motivates the development of a trust-region based cutting plane algorithm where smaller, restricted forward problems are solved to generate cuts for the master problem, leading to significant computational speedups.
+\citet{wang2009cutting} proposes a cutting plane algorithm that iteratively generates new extreme points and computes $\btheta$ to make $\bhx$ optimal over the growing set of previously generated points.
+Since the feasible set of $\FOPMIP(\btheta)$ may contain an exponential number of extreme points, each of being computationally demanding to compute, subsequent research focused on accelerating the cutting plane algorithm. \citet{duan2011heuristic} describe a parallel computing approach where different extreme points are simultaneously computed and added. \citet{bodur2022inverse} demonstrate that in many problem classes, generating extreme points or even interior points near $\bhx$ may be sufficient.
+This observation motivates the development of a trust-region based cutting plane algorithm where smaller, restricted forward problems are solved to generate both better and faster cuts.